jgerz-0/Medusa/docs/RBAC.md

 in this table to be accepted.
 The controller rejects any credential that is not registered or that lacks roles.

+## Authentication Flow

+The controller authenticates requests using the following precedence rules:

+1. If an `X-API-Key` (or bare bearer token) header is present, the value is hashed with SHA-256 and compared against active `principal_credentials` records where `auth_method = 'api_key'` and `revoked_at IS NULL`.
+The principal inherits the stored role set.
+2. If the hash only matches revoked credentials, the controller immediately returns `403 Forbidden`.
+Revoked keys never fall back to other mechanisms.
+3. If no database record matches, the controller checks any statically configured bootstrap keys in `Settings.api_keys`.
+4. Finally, bearer tokens are validated as JWTs and mapped to `jwt` credentials stored in the same table.

+This lookup order ensures that operators can revoke keys without redeploying the controller while still supporting static bootstrap credentials for disaster recovery scenarios.

 ## Roles

 The following baseline roles are supported: